Archdiocese of Anchorage–Juneau: 2000 to present

-On May 19, 2020, Pope Francis announced the canonical erection of the Metropolitan Archdiocese of Anchorage-Juneau as a new jurisdiction with the territory of the former Archdiocese of Anchorage and the former Diocese of Juneau, with the canonical suppression of the Archdiocese of Anchorage and the Diocese of Juneau taking effect upon the actual erection of the new archdiocese.
-The pope simultaneously appointed Bishop Andrew E. Bellisario, then bishop of Juneau and apostolic administrator of Anchorage, as the first archbishop of Anchorage-Juneau and designated the Diocese of Fairbanks as the only suffragan diocese of the new jurisdiction.
+On May 19, 2020, Pope Francis erected the Archdiocese of Anchorage–Juneau and suppressed the Archdiocese of Anchorage and the Diocese of Juneau.
+He appointed Bishop Andrew E. Bellisario, then bishop of Juneau and apostolic administrator of Anchorage, as the first archbishop of Anchorage-Juneau.
+The Diocese of Fairbanks became the only suffragan diocese of the new archdiocese.
+The COVID-19 pandemic in 2020 delayed Bellisario's installation until September 17, 2020, with the laity restricted to virtual attendance.